yilinwei/ensime.github.io/index.md

 ENSIME brings Scala and Java IDE features to your favourite text editor:

 - Show the type of the symbol under the cursor.
+- Add type to the symbol under the cursor.
 - Contextual completion for values and methods.
 - Semantic highlighting with `implicit` expansion.
 - Add an import for the symbol under the cursor.